 There are Exceptions to This

-Now this post is not about me trying to sell you the idea to concentrate your portfolio.
-For you who are risk adverse, you can choose to be diversified from day 1.
+Now, this post is not about me trying to sell you the idea to concentrate on your portfolio.
+For you who are risk-averse, you can choose to be diversified from day 1.

 For the folks who: